 - We do not pick or disturb the flora

-- All waste is carried and disposed of correctly
+- All waste is disposed of correctly

 - We discourage the use of products, creams and aerosols where possible, especially before swimming in natural waterholes